ironhack-labs/lab-dom-ironcontacts/README.md

 3. Create a helper function `showContacts()` that will display the contacts in the table.
 This function should take an array of contacts as an argument and display them in the table.
 When called the function should:
     - Remove the existing rows from the table.
     - Iterate over the array of contacts and, for each contact, create a new table row and append it to the table body.
-    - Add event listeners to the *Delete* and *Like* buttons of the new rows.
+    - Add event listeners to the *Delete* and *Favorite* buttons of the new rows.
 4. Update the rest of the code so that whenever the contacts list is updated, the `showContacts()` function is called to display the updated list.

 <br>